ryanfitton/ryanfitton-nextjs-2024/README.md

 2. Install required dependencies for package management: `npm install --global yarn`

-3. `npm install`.
+3. `yarn`.
 This will install the required packages.

-4. `npm run start`.
+4. `yarn dev`.
 This starts the local server, which is accessible on [http://localhost:3000](http://localhost:3000).

 ## Running a production build:

 Ensuring the requirements are met from the 'Running local:' section above;

-1. `npm run build`.
+1. `yarn run build`.
 A static build will be produced in `/build`

 2. If you have PHP installed on your system you can load the production buld in a local web server: `php -S localhost:8080 -t build/`

 ## Other:

-- `npm run format`.
+- `yarn run format`.
 This will Prettify the code.

-- `npm run analyze`.
+- `yarn run analyze`.
 This will analyse the bundle and open the results in a new browser window.

 # Github pages